itsmiki/security-tokens/README.md

 The implementation is based on sending HTTP requests via generated tokens to a controlled server.
 When a token is used by a user, relevant information about the user will be sent directly to the server.
 Each token is equipped with a unique value based on which it will be identified in our system.

 ## How to use
+Application can be run with Python3 (https://github.com/itsmiki/Security-Tokens/tree/main) or on Windows System directly (https://github.com/itsmiki/Security-Tokens/tree/exe).
 1. Create or Load Session `Session Management` tab.
 Session allows a number of tokens to be grouped together, this can be useful when running a large phishing campaign.
 In addition, a session can be loaded even when the application is closed, and allows the tokens and all the information associated with them to be saved.
 2. Create a token of your choice and describe it.
 The available formats are:
 	* URL link